 The snorkelling is wonderful right outside my villa this morning, since the water has cleared considerably since yesterday.
 There are huge numbers of fish, both schooling and individual, and I spot a bright red fish I would call a Red Snapper if I was back home, but it is apparently a Toadstool Grouper.
 There is also a small octopus clinging to a rock, and I manage to take some video and photos.

 I have the Chicken Curry for lunch: a big bowl of curry made with coconut milk, rice, two small salads, papadams and roti.
 It is delicious with a Fiji Bitter beer, but it’s such a big portion!
 All I feel like doing is lazing in the hammock, so that’s what I do until I lose the shade.
 There is a nice breeze this afternoon, however the Sun is brutal, so I retreat to the full cover of my bure patio.
 There are people and dogs chasing some pigs down the beach at the next resort, so perhaps the pigs will be dinner for someone!

 At 5PM today the temperature is 30ºC, 70% humidity, Heat Index 34ºC, 6kmh wind offshore from NE, some cloud, but mainly sunny.
 My friend from Victoria and I have dinner this evening with the Australian couple I arrived with on the seaplane.
 I have enjoyed sitting at a variety of tables for dinner, meeting new people each night.
 I find the stories everyone tells to be fascinating.

 I have the morning to myself, despite the ship being anchored offshore and tenders running to the little village of Easo.
 I take a 2.5 hour tour called “Luecila Beach & Scenic Drive” leaving at 12:15PM.
 We are taken to a beautiful white sand beach near the main town of We on Baie de Chateaubriand.
-Richard is our tour guide, and does a good job describing their local customs as we drive for half an hour it takes to get across the bushy central part of the island to our destination on the other side.
+Richard is our tour guide, and does a good job describing their local customs as we drive for the half hour it takes to get across the bushy central part of the island to our destination on the other side.